drowe67/freedv-gui/USER_MANUAL.md

     * Fix various screen reader accessibility issues.
 (PR #481)
     * Use separate maximums for each slider type on the Filter dialog.
 (PR #485)
     * Fix minor UI issues with the Easy Setup dialog.
 (PR #484)
+2. Enhancements:
+    * Allow users to configure PTT port separately from CAT if Hamlib is enabled.
+(PR #488)
-2. Build system:
+3. Build system:
     * Update Codec2 to v1.2.0.
 (PR #483)
-3. Cleanup:
+4. Cleanup:
     * Remove 2400B mode from the UI.
 (PR #479)

 ## V1.8.12 July 2023